 Checked type conversions that affect the application semantics adversely are possible.
 For example, when a pointer to a class-wide type is changed to a pointer to a specific type in the class, a run-time check is required.

-6.11.2 Guidance to language users
+6.11.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.11.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.11.5 of ISO/IEC 24772-1:2022;

-Do not use the features explicitly identified as unsafe.
+Forbid the use of features explicitly identified as unsafe.;

-Use ‘Access which is always type safe.
+Use ‘Access which is always type safe;

 Consider using the restriction No_Dependence(Ada.Unchecked_Conversion), No_Use_Of_Attribute(Address), No_Specification_of_Aspect(Address), and No_Unchecked_Access to prevent circumventing the type system.